 - P95: Will filter at least 95% of airborne particles; very resistant to oil

-- N99: Will filter at least 99% of airborne particles; very resistant to oil
+- P99: Filters at least 99% of airborne particles.
+Strongly resistant to oil.

 The European Standard uses the certification “EN-149” and not the NIOSH certification.
 There are three main levels of EN-149 ratings.